Krdeepak-THz/Krdeepak-THz/README.md

   </a>
 </p>

-> **Published in Applied Physics Letters:** We report a method for full-Stokes spatio-spectral characterization of broadband terahertz pulses from 0.5 to 2.5 THz.
+> **Abstract:** We report a method for full-Stokes spatio-spectral characterization of broadband terahertz pulses from 0.5 to 2.5 THz.
 By combining two-dimensional electro-optic sampling with frequency-resolved Stokes analysis, we retrieve the complete polarization state of a terahertz field at each frequency component and at every point across the beam profile......

 ### 🔴 Latest Updates